spc476/a09/README.txt

 		for the local filesystem.
 If this is not given, no BASIC file is generated.

+	-E

+		Generate an EXEC call, using the address given on the END directive.

 	-L line

 		The line number for the BASIC code.
 It defaults to 10, but